Cosmo-Tech/Babylon/docs/concepts/plugins.md

 identical.
 It is by design, as the parameter `plugin_name` is used by babylon to find the command in the `__init__.py` to make it an available command.

-If you want an easier time creating a plugin, you can use the command `babylon dev-tools initialize-plugin` of the plugin `dev-tools` to create a bare plugin ready for you to develop.

 ## Interact with a plugin

-You can make use of the group of commands `babylon config plugin` to add/remove or activate/deactivate a plugin.
+You can make use of the group of commands `babylon plugin` to add/remove or activate/deactivate a plugin.

 Adding a plugin makes it known to babylon, before its folder are ignored and any change you made to them would have no effect, removing a plugin won't delete your folder, it will only unlink them from babylon at the configuration level.